 What are the rules for using zero articles in English?

-This is the fourth and final lesson about Articles.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the fourth and final chapter about Articles.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the concept of the zero article in English

 – Explore when and why zero articles are used

 – Provide examples for the six uses of zero articles

 The final aspect of article use in the English language is the zero article.
 Often written as ‘Ø’ when providing explanations (but never written out in actual writing), the zero article simply means that no article is necessary before the noun phrase it introduces.
 Unlike for definite and indefinite articles, there’s very little general advice to describe how the zero article is used in English.
 However, there are still a number of quick rules that can be applied to help you, although it’s worth remembering that exceptions to these rules do exist – such as the use of the idiomatic phrases mentioned in Chapter 1.

 It would however be quite ungrammatical to use the zero article for singular nouns, such as in the sentences “

 Give me Ø book” or “ Do you have Ø spare chair?”.